 Steps to claim Age Pension

-There are several factors to consider when you’re preparing to claim Age Pension.
+There are things to consider and do when you’re preparing to claim, like getting your supporting documents ready.
 To make this easier for you, we’ve put together information about how to prepare to claim.

 You may need to confirm your identity with us before you start your claim.